KFC Thai Spicy Chicken Rice Bowl (Khao Yum Gai Zabb)

 - Fresh herbs, especially mint, elevate the dish but may be omitted in commercial settings due to perishability.

 Enjoy this dish as a celebration of bold Thai flavors and expert technique, served simply over fragrant jasmine rice for a meal that honors both tradition and innovation.
+It’s a testament to the perfect balance between crispiness and flavor, reminiscent of KFC yet uniquely Thai.

 How much of a capolavoro is this?